Budapest Great Synagogue

 In the cobbled Raoul Wallenberg (Swedish diplomat who saved many Jews during WW II) park stands the Holocaust Memorial by Imre Varga.

+It was erected in 1989 above the mass graves, in the honour and memory of Hungarian Jewish martyrs.
 On each leave of the metal weeping willow tree you can read a name of a martyr.

 You can also see a piece of brick from the original ghetto wall in the garden.